CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 ```
 This code creates a simple Hello Component and renders a modified `<h1>` tag and the name of the person passed in from another component.

-A class component is the predominant way to define a React component.
-It also acts like a function that receives props (i.e., data), but also considers a private internal state as input that controls the returned JSX.
-This private internal state is what gives React its reactive nature.
-When the state of a class component changes, React will re-render that component in the browser.
-Therefore, class components, take as input state and props, process them, and output to the DOM using the render() function.

-Note: Class components can only change their internal state, not their properties.
+Class components used to be the predominant way to define a React component which required a changeable internal state.
+They have since been replaced by react [**hooks**](https://reactjs.org/docs/hooks-intro.html) which allow us to define this internal state inside of a normal functional component.
+Hooks are generally considered easier to reuse and easier to understand when compared to class components.
+Due to this the following examples will show both the class version and the refactored hooks version.

 [**Anatomy of a React Componnent**](https://codeburst.io/react-state-vs-props-explained-51beebd73b21)

 [React Components](https://reactjs.org/docs/react-component.html)
 Component names should also always start with a capital letter (`<Wrapper/> not <wrapper/>`).
 See [**documentation**](https://reactjs.org/docs/components-and-props.html#rendering-a-component) for more information on rendering components.

-All react Components have the following featuress:
+All react Components have the following features:
-- *render()* - Mandatory
+- *return()* - Mandatory
-- *constructor()*
 - *Import*
 - Usage *<component />* - Looks similar to an HTML Tag and is used by parent components to add the child component to your application
 - *Export* - Makes the componenet accessible for us in other parts of the application